$648 K

 Kroma aims to develop an universal ZK Rollup based on the Optimism Bedrock architecture.
 Currently, Kroma operates as an Optimistic Rollup with ZK fault proofs, utilizing a zkEVM based on Scroll.
-Kroma’s goal is to eventually transition to a ZK Rollup once the generation of ZK proofs becomes more cost-efficient and faster.

 Fraud proofs allow actors watching the chain to prove that the state is incorrect.
 Interactive proofs (INT) require multiple transactions over time to resolve.
 ZK proofs are used to adjudicate the correctness of the last step.
 The challenge protocol can be subject to delay attacks and can fail under certain conditions.
 The current system doesn’t use posted L2 txs batches on L1 as inputs to prove a fault, meaning that DA is not enforced.

 Kroma uses an interactive fraud proof system to find a single block of disagreement, which is then ZK proven.
 The zkEVM used is based on Scroll.
-Once the single block of disagreement is found, the challenger is required to present ZK proof of the fraud.
-When the proof is validated, the incorrect state output is deleted.
+Once the single block of disagreement is found, the challenger is required to present a ZK proof of the fraud.
+If the proof is validated, the incorrect state output is deleted.
 The Security Council can always override the result of the challenge, it can also delete any L2 state root at any time.
-If the malicious attester and challenger collude and are willing to spend bonds, they can perform a delay attack by engaging in continuous challenge resulting in lack of finalization of the L2 state root on L1.
+If the malicious attester and challenger collude and are willing to spend bonds, they can perform a delay attack by engaging in continuous challenges resulting in a lack of finalization of the L2 state root on L1.
 The protocol can also fail under certain conditions.

 Withdrawals can be delayed if the fraud proof system is under a delay attack.